Skip to main content

 • relatime

-If this option is enabled, the PSExec process waits for a response from the started program until a timeout has been reached.
-If the process returns without a timeout, the respective exit code is displayed and a return value is shown within the "Standard Output" field.
-If this option is disabled, the respective program is started or triggered without waiting for a return.
-Instead of an exit code, the respective process ID is then displayed within the "Exit Code" field.
+Wait for exit If this option is enabled, the PSExec process waits for a response from the launched program until a timeout is reached.
+If the process returns before the timeout expires, the corresponding exit code is displayed, and a return value is shown in the “Standard Output” field.
+If this option is disabled, the program is launched or triggered without waiting for a return value.
+Instead of an exit code, the respective process ID is then displayed in the “Exit Code” field.

-The outputs of the currently executed program are displayed here.
+Standard Output The output of the currently running program is displayed here.

-This output shows the standard error output of the PSExec process.
+PSExec Logging This output displays the standard error output of the PSExec process.